'Ryan and John wanted us to meet': Mothers form friendship, seek reform after officers killed sons

 Since John Albers died, his case was mentioned 146 times, an average of 36.5 times a year.

-McAllister also pointed to another glaring difference: a lack of video in Ryan's death.
+McCallister also pointed to another glaring difference: a lack of video in Ryan's death.

-"When you are up against qualified immunity and you have to prove what a dead man heard and didn't hear, what a dead man saw and didn't see, you have no witnesses,” McAllister said.
+"When you are up against qualified immunity and you have to prove what a dead man heard and didn't hear, what a dead man saw and didn't see, you have no witnesses,” McCallister said.
 “When you have a video camera, you have an eyewitness."

 Worldwide attention